chef-boneyard/inspec-aws-old/docs/resources/aws_flow_log.md

 The following examples show how to use this InSpec audit resource.

-As this is the initial release of `aws_flow_log`, its limited functionality precludes examples.
+### Ensure that the flow log is active

+    describe aws_flow_log(flow_log_id: 'fl-12345678') do
+      it { should be_active }
+    end

 <br>

 ## Resource Parameters

-This InSpec resource accepts the following parameters, which are used to search for the Security Group.
+This InSpec resource accepts the following parameters, which are used to search for the FLow Log.

 ### flow_log_id